 In assessing value in use, we discount the estimated future cash flows based on the five-year business plan approved by the management to their present values using a discount rate.
 The business plan is prepared based on the management evaluation of future trends in the industry, past performance and information obtained within and outside of the Company.
 The cash flows beyond the period of the business plan are estimated assuming that the growth rate is zero in each fiscal year.
+The terminal value beyond the forecasted period is calculated using the perpetual growth method which discounts the profit expected to continue to occur after the forecasted period.

 The discount rate used is the rate determined based on the weighted average rate of discount reflecting the return that the shareholders require as capital providers and the return that debt providers require by using the Company's debt-to-equity ratio.
-The discount rates were 6.1% and 4.4%, respectively, at the end of the previous fiscal year and current fiscal year.
+The discount rates were 4.4% and 6.2%, respectively, at the end of the previous fiscal year and current fiscal year.